PaulRudin/stbotolphs/docs/deploy.md

   project.
 You can see the key with `fluxctl --k8s-fwd-ns=flux identity`

-* Make a staging branch, and switch to it.
-Edit the file ./deploy/k8s/.flux.yaml, replacing "base" with "staging".
-Commit and push.
-This ensure that changes on the staging branch will properly be reflected in the staging environment.
+* Make a staging branch based on master, touch a dummy file and push it.
+This is because the staging deployment monitors this branch for changes in order to deploy.
+We could use master, but then we'd have to pollute it with pre-release tags.

 * Once the staging flux is running add its deploy key too:
   `fluxctl --k8s-fwd-ns=flux-staging identity`